zerospiel/docs/docs/admin/kof/kof-kcm-region.md

 > NOTE:
 > A KCM Regional cluster cannot be extended with a KOF child role, but you can deploy a separate KOF child cluster within the same KCM Region if needed.

+Make sure to apply all the main [KOF Regional Cluster](kof-install.md#regional-cluster) steps for this `ClusterDeployment`.
 ### Istio Installation

 If you want to use Istio in the KCM Regional cluster, add the following labels to the KCM Regional ClusterDeployment: